Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: Introduction

-\item We propose AGDC, a novel autoregressive framework that jointly models discrete and continuous values within variable-length sequences, effectively bridging discrete and continuous components without lossy transformations.
-To make output sequences contextually appropriate in length, we introduce an MLP-based EOS logit adjustment mechanism and a length regularization term that enables differentiable length control during training.

-\item We construct ContLayNet, a large-scale benchmark comprising high-precision hybrid vector representations of real-world semiconductor layouts, alongside specialized Design Rule Checks~(DRC) metrics to enable rigorous evaluation of generative models in this domain.
+The main contributions of this paper are summarized below: \begin{itemize} \item We reveal the core limitations of existing deep learning methods in handling hybrid discrete-continuous vector data, especially those relying on discretization, which often compromise precision or structural integrity. \item We propose IPAM, a novel autoregressive framework that jointly models discrete and continuous values within variable-length sequences, bridging both kinds of representations without lossy transformations.
+To ensure contextually appropriate sequence lengths, we introduce an MLP-based EOS logit adjustment mechanism and a length regularization loss that enables differentiable length control during training. \item We construct ContLayNet, a large-scale benchmark comprising high-precision hybrid vector representations of real-world semiconductor layouts, alongside specialized metrics to enable rigorous evaluation of generative models in this domain. \item We demonstrate IPAM's effectiveness across multiple domains---semiconductor layouts, graphic layouts, and text-to-SVG synthesis---outperforming existing discretization-based and fixed-schema methods, particularly in high-precision settings with variable-length hybrid sequences.